openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 MAY be present in the request.
 Any Receiver-Supplied property present in the request MUST be updated by the Transmitter.
 Any properties missing in the request MUST NOT be changed by the Transmitter.
-If `events_requested` property is included in the request, it MUST NOT be an empty array.
+If `events_requested` property is included in the request, it SHOULD NOT be an empty array.

 Transmitter-Supplied properties beside the stream_id MAY be present, but they MUST match the expected value.
 Missing Transmitter-Supplied